 Houston Intellectual Property

 Ideas are some of the most powerful and valuable assets individuals and businesses can own, but in order to harness the potential of an idea, you must enforce ownership rights.
-At Adair Myers Graves Stevenson, we help businesses, entrepreneurs, and innovators protect their intellectual property from infringement, misuse, and misappropriation.
+At Adair Myers Stevenson Yagi, we help businesses, entrepreneurs, and innovators protect their intellectual property from infringement, misuse, and misappropriation.

 Whether you are trying to prevent intellectual property infringement, or dealing with a current intellectual property dispute, our experienced lawyers can help you protect your ideas and/or take action when your legal rights are infringed upon.

 Copyrights give the creator or author the right to control how their original works are used via reproduction, distribution, and performance or adaptation.
 Copyrights can apply to many types of works including novels, research papers, music, audio recordings, video and cinema, photography, software, and many other creative works.
 Copyrighted works are protected for seventy years after the death of the author.

 Unlike copyrights and trademarks, patents protect ideas.
 Inventors who have created something new, or have created an improvement to something existing can file for a patent with the U.S. Patent and Trademark Office.
 A patent will protect the inventor’s idea from being used by other entities without your permission.